CrelioHealth For Diagnostics

 Healthcare system complexities often occur due to –

-- The intricate nature of healthcare systems is a great challenge to patient safety.
+• The intricate nature of healthcare systems is one of the greatest patient safety challenges.

-- The multiple stakeholders involved that are segregated into decentralized niches affect management.
+• The multiple stakeholders involved, who are segregated into decentralized niches, affect management.
 Some of the best examples of these stakeholders include insurance companies, corporate parties, and private & government bodies.
 These are all who are trying to fulfill the same mission but fail due to the complex nature of their work.

-All of the above poses a significant challenge to patient safety.
+All of the above pose significant patient safety challenges.

 How many of you have come across doctors who just write a prescription to patients without informing them about their health conditions, including what to avoid and what to consume?